najibaamri/najibaamri/README.md

  <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=IT+Engineering+Student;Full+Stack+Web+Developer;Always%20learning%20new%20things&center=false&width=500&height=50"></a>

-## I'm a Web Development Student.
+## I'm a Full-Stack Web Developer.
 I'm passionate about learning and sharing my knowledge with others and I'm open to new opportunities.<br/>
 ### Want to know more about me?
 Check out my <a href="https://najibaamri.github.io" target="_blank">Portfolio.</a>

 - 🌱 I’m currently improving my skills